 Most commonly, though, MIG welding is used by amateur welders for simple maintenance and repair welds.
 MIG welds can be done in a pinch, and don’t require a great deal of training or artistry.
 Because MIG welds are relatively quick and simple, this style is often perceived as a great starting point for beginners and those with little welding experience.

 Learn to weld: Find a welding school near you.

 TIG welding, or Tungsten Inert Gas (TIG) welding, is a more artistic process that involves combining metals together.
 TIG welding, also known as gas tungsten arc welding (GTAW), requires a tremendous amount of precision and skill.
 These welds tend to be much more intricate and time-consuming than MIG welds.

-The main difference between MIG welding from TIG welding is power source and settings.
+The main differences between MIG welding from TIG welding are power source and settings.
 MIG welding uses voltage when setting the machine.
 TIG and arc welding machines use amperage, or “constant amperage power supply,” to set the machine.

 Stick welding, also known as Shielded Metal Arc Welding (SMAW), is the most common and popular form of arc welding.
 In this process, a welder uses an electrode and an electric current to join various types of metals.
 Basically, the welder will simultaneously melt both the metal joint and the electrode to fuse two pieces of metal together and fill the joint with filler metal.

 The term “stick welding” is a common slang term used in the welding industry because the electrode that welds the metal comes in the form of a “stick.”

 Stick welding can be used on a variety of metals, which makes it a very versatile and widely used style.
 However, it’s mainly used to weld iron and steel to maintain and repair heavy structures.
 Industries like construction, aerospace, steel fabrication, mining, and manufacturing rely on stick welding.